nicolamahon/OralCareForTheElderly/README.md

 <i><b>Appearance of APP</b></i><br>
 The app will be menu driven.
 The concept is that user's will select the menu option that is most specific to their needs.
+Responsibility for the design of the app, including the app icon, were freely given to us by the business owner.

 <i><b>Landing Page</b></i><br>
 Here the user has the opportunity to register as a user and login to the content via a web-hosted database that we created as part of the project.
 There is also an option to view contact information for Dental Tech Group without having to login or register.
 The decision to restrict access to the content was a decision made by the business owner.